bitburner-official/bitburner-src/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the Issue.
 - **State your browser, your browser's version, and your computer's OS.**
 - **Attach your save file**, if you think it would help solve the Issue.
-  The game auto-zips the save, upload it as-is.
+  Upload your save file as is.
+Do NOT compress or decompress it.
 - **Provide instructions on how to reproduce the bug** in as much detail as possible.
 If you cannot reliably reproduce the bug, then just try your best to explain what was happening when the bug occurred.
 - **Provide any scripts** that triggered the bug if the Issue is Netscript-related.
-- **Open your browser's Dev Tools and report any error-related output** that may be printed there.
-The Dev Console can be opened on most modern browsers by pressing F12 or Ctrl+Shift+I.
+- **Open the Console tab in your browser's Dev Tools and report any error-related output** that may be printed there.
+The Dev Tools can be opened on most modern browsers by pressing F12 or Ctrl+Shift+I (Cmd + Option + I on macOS machines).

 ## As a Developer